 Climate change mainstreaming is necessary to equip various coordinating and sectoral agencies of the Kenyan national and county governments with the tools to effectively respond to the complex challenges of climate change.
 In this context, mainstreaming implies the integration of climate change policy responses and actions into national, county, and sectoral planning and management processes.
 This requires explicitly linking climate change actions to core planning processes through cross-sectoral policy integration.
-This integration operates horizontally by providing an overarching national guidance system, such as through this Policy and national climate change legislation; and vertically by requiring all sectors and levels of government to implement climate change responses in their core functions.
+This integration operates horizontally by providing an overarching national guidance system, such as through this Policy and national climate change responses in their core functions.
 This is done, for instance, through the Medium Term Expenditure Framework for budget making, and converting policies and plans linked to climate change into expenditure and action.
 Mainstreaming is a process that encourages cooperation across government departments in planning for a longer-term period; rather than fragmented, short-term and reactive budgeting.
 County governments are, for instance, required by law to prepare and implement County Integrated Development Plans, through which climate change actions can be mainstreamed.
-To attain this climate change mainstreaming, the government will develop a framework and tools to integrate climate change responses into national and county planning processes, including economic planning, development policies, performance contracting, and the budget making process.